MANAGING COURSE SETTINGS

 Carnegie Speech recommends 1 hour at a sitting x 5 days per week to achieve the best results.

-Multiply the number of weekly course hours that you want your students to work x the number of weeks in the school term (minus the first week for onboarding students and the last week for finals if your students are in an academic program).
+Multiply the number of weekly course hours you want your students to work x the number of weeks in the school term (minus the first week for onboarding students and the last week for finals if your students are in an academic program).
 Enter this number of course hours.

 The Assessment Settings